shayzimm/scribe-app/docs/help.md

 # Scribe Application Help Documentation

 ## Introduction
 Welcome to the Scribe application help documentation.
-Scribe is a command-line journaling application designed to help you organize your thoughts and daily activities.
+Scribe is a command-line journaling application designed to help you organise your thoughts and daily activities.
 This document provides instructions on how to install and use the Scribe application effectively.

 ## Installation
 To use Scribe, follow these installation steps: